Chris Iannetta: New York Yankees

 On January 9, 2020, Iannetta agreed to a minor league contract with the New York Yankees.
 The deal was finalized on February 3.
 On July 21, 2020, Iannetta had his contract selected to the 40-man roster.
 On August 1, 2020, Iannetta was designated for assignment without appearing in a game for the Yankees.
 On August 8, Iannetta announced his retirement from professional baseball.

 International career

 Iannetta was selected for Team USA at the 2009 World Baseball Classic.

 Personal life

-Iannetta and his wife Lisa were married in 2009 and have one daughter together.
+Iannetta and his ex-wife Lisa were married in 2009 and have one daughter together.
 They live in Massachusetts, just past the Rhode Island border.
+Iannetta is married to Alanna Rizzo.